 Who is this Messiah?
 Who is this Messiah?
 The Jews are still not believing it's Jesus.
 Who is this Messiah?

-Now how is...go back to Isaiah 61 for just another minute, I know I'm taxing your finger dexterity here...digital dexterity, I guess would be a better way to say it.
+Now how is...
+Go back to Isaiah 61 for just another minute.
+I know I'm taxing your finger dexterity here, digital dexterity, I guess would be a better way to say it.
 But Isaiah 61, how does He do it?
 How does He save?
 How does He come and save us?
-Verse 10, "I will greatly rejoice in the Lord, my soul will exalt in my God."
-Here's how He does it, "For He has clothed me with garments of salvation, He has wrapped me with the robe of righteousness."
-Folks, that's justification...that's imputed righteousness.
+Verse 10: "I will greatly rejoice in the Lord, my soul will exult in my God."
+Here's how He does it, "For He has clothed me with garments of salvation.
+He has wrapped me with a robe of righteousness."
+Folks, that's justification, that's imputed righteousness.
 He covers us with His own garments of righteousness.
 He covers us with His own garments of righteousness.
 It's just so thrilling, so thrilling.
 He does it by the glorious blessing of imputed righteousness.
 He covers us with garments of salvation.

-So Isaiah 62:11, the prophet says, "Lo, your salvation comes.
-Some day they'll call you the holy people...verse 12...the redeemed of the Lord."
+So Isaiah 62:11, the prophet says, "Lo, your salvation comes.”
+Someday they'll call you the holy people, verse 12, the redeemed of the Lord."
 That's New Covenant language, New Covenant promise.
-God promises the New Covenant forgiveness, light dawning to dispel the darkness, light that will light the millennial glory, the earth and shine forth from a redeemed Israel to the world and a light that will eternally shine in the glories of the new heaven and new earth so that there will be no sun, or moon, or stars, but only the light of the glory of God shining in the face of Jesus Christ and through all of us who share that glory.
+God promises the New Covenant forgiveness, light dawning to dispel the darkness, light that will light the millennial glory of the earth and shine forth from a redeemed Israel to the world and a light that will eternally shine in the glories of the eternal new heaven and new earth so that there will be no sun, or moon, or stars, but only the light of the glory of God shining in the face of Jesus Christ and through all of us who share that glory.

-And then the curtain falls on John in verse 80, all it says about his life from eight days until the time he launched his ministry is, "He continued to grow physically, become strong in spirit...he grew spiritually...he lived in the desert around the Jordan area, the hill country of the Jordan area, the hill country of Judea, until the day of his public appearance to Israel.
+And then the curtain falls on John in verse 80.
+All it says about his life from eight days to the time he launched his ministry is, he continued to grow physically, become strong in spirit, he grew spiritually, he lived in the desert around the Jordan area, the hill country of the Jordan area, the hill country of Judea, until the day of his public appearance to Israel.
 And we'll get to that day in chapter 3.
 Meanwhile we go back to the birth of Jesus next time.
 It's not Christmas next Sunday but we're going to study the birth of Christ.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).